 What Self-Employed Professionals Need to Know About Long-Term Disability Insurance

 Disability insurance policies are either short-term or long-term.
-Short-term disability insurance premiums covers temporary loss of income due to illness or injury.
+Short-term disability insurance plans covers temporary loss of income due to illness or injury.
 Most of these policies issue monthly benefits/monthly payments for up to six months.
 Long-term disability coverage, in contrast, provides a steady income stream for longer periods of time, for example, two, five or ten years, or until retirement.

 Long-term disability insurance coverage offers more robust income protection compared to short-term disability insurance coverage because the replacement income lasts longer and costs might be similar.
 That is why it should be a part of every self-employed professional's financial plan.

-Long-term disability plans replace a part of your income before the disability — typically anywhere from 60% to 80% of your gross income.
+Long-term disability insurance plans replace a part of your income before the disability — typically anywhere from 60% to 80% of your gross income.
 Since the insurer deposits the money directly into your bank account, you are free to use the funds however you like.

 Long-term disability insurance covers all medical conditions that prevent you from working for longer periods of time.
 The specific details of what qualifies as total disability will vary depending on your insurance provider.

-Some people think long-term disability coverage makes sense only for people with risky jobs, but nothing can be farther from the truth as it is also beneficial for the self-employed and others.
+Some people think long-term disability insurance makes sense only for people with risky jobs, but nothing can be farther from the truth as it is also beneficial for the self-employed and others.
 Research shows 9 out of 10 disabilities are due to illness rather than accidents.

 Here are some of the common medical conditions that qualify for long-term disability benefits: